Table of contents

 - Event invites / at event engagement

 It is vital that within a marketing and eCommerce context, FOMO is used responsibly.
-Responsible use of FOMO means being honest, using real-time shopper behaviour and showing that your brand offers great products that customers love.
+Responsible use of FOMO means being honest, using real-time shopper behavior and showing that your brand offers great products that customers love.

 Examples of FOMO in eCommerce